lorien/awesome-web-scraping/python.md

 * [tldextract](https://github.com/john-kurkowski/tldextract) - Accurately separate the TLD from the registered domain and subdomains of a URL, using the Public Suffix List.
 * [find_domains](https://github.com/rushter/find_domains) - a library to search for domain names in text data

+## Web Automation

+Tools to automate multiple actions on a website.

-## Web Content Extraction
+## Web Automation :: Content Extraction

-Libraries for extracting web contents.

 * [newspaper](https://github.com/codelucas/newspaper) - News extraction, article extraction and content curation in Python.
 * [python-goose](https://github.com/grangier/python-goose) - HTML Content/Article Extractor.
 * [scrapely](https://github.com/scrapy/scrapely) - Library for extracting structured data from HTML pages.
 Given some example web pages and the data to be extracted, scrapely constructs a parser for all similar pages.